Syrris Terms and Conditions

 13. Except as defined in Clause 12, no other right or license in or to any intellectual property or other proprietary rights of the Company are granted hereunder to Customer.
 The Company shall be under no obligation to provide or transfer to Customer or to any third party any of the technology of the Company, including without limitation any design, process or procedure used in the creation, manufacturing or fabrication of Deliverables.

-14. Termination of any order for whatever cause, after acceptance by the Company, can be made only with 4 weeks’ notice with the Company’s consent and only upon payment of all costs including pro rata profit incurred by the Company.
+14. Termination of any order for whatever cause, after acceptance by the Company, can be made only with 2 weeks’ notice with the Company’s consent and only upon payment by the Customer of all costs incurred by the Company at the point of termination.
+All custom parts or third party items already ordered cannot be cancelled and any call off orders will incur a cancellation fee of 20% of the value of the cancelled order.
+The Company reserves the right to terminate any existing contract by giving one month’s notice in writing to the Customer.

 15. Delivery of the goods shall be deemed to take place either when the goods have been delivered to the Customer’s address as specified in the Quotation or such other address as shall have been agreed to in writing by the Company or when the goods have been collected by the Customer or its agents from the Company’s address.
 Unless otherwise agreed, delivery to a Customer’s premises occurs when the transport arrives at an off-loading point.